Yin Yoga Poses for Beginners

 What Are The Benefits Of Yin Yoga?

-Being more of a meditative approach, yin yoga poses extends its benefits to both your body as well as your mind.
+Being more of a meditative approach, yin yoga poses extends their benefits to both your body as well as your mind.
 Below are some great benefits of practicing yin yoga:

 - Relaxes the Muscles by deeply accessing the body